 The best computer for an elderly person should include touch-screen capabilities.
 The Telikin desktop computer has been on the market for a couple of years now and it is an excellent option.
 Apart from the 20’’ touch-screen, it includes a big button menu that displays your favorite functions on the screen at all times in order to provide instant access to the Web, email, games, video chat, photo sharing, news, weather and more!

 4# Detecting and protecting with Home Monitoring Systems

 Home Monitoring Systems.
 Example from 3 Rings

-Rather than calling your elderly loved one six times a day to check in, activity-based sensors around the home can discreetly let you know that they’re up and carrying about their daily life.
+Rather than calling your elderly loved one six times a day to check in, activity-based sensors around the home can discreetly let you know that they’re up and going about their daily life.
 If not, a remote family member, caregiver or emergency response service is alerted – via smartphone notification, email or text message — if the elderly person is doing, or not doing, something.
-It could detect if a senior hasn’t left his or her bedroom at the usual time or if she hasn’t used the tea kettle, the microwave or any other device where the sensor is.
+It could detect if a senior hasn’t left their bedroom at the usual time or if they haven’t used the kettle, the microwave or any other device where the sensor is.
 There are several brands providing these kinds of home monitoring systems.
 Since they are so discreet, your elderly loved one won’t feel like they’re being monitored.
 Instead of calling to “check-in”, you can converse about more interesting things, as you already know they’re up and moving.

 5# Sight and Sound Gadgets